-Many processed products, such as soft drinks, sweets, dressings, and breakfast cereals contain fructose.
+Many processed products, such as soft drinks, sweets, dressings, sauces and breakfast cereals, for example, contain fructose.
 It is often listed in the ingredient declaration on the label as fructose or glucose-fructose syrup.

-Polyols such as sorbitol and mannitol, occur naturally in different fruits and vegetables.
-Other polyols such as xylitol, are added primarily as sweeteners to processed foods.
-Polyols-rich foods include:
+Polyols such as sorbitol and mannitol, occur naturally in various fruits and vegetables.
+Other polyols such as xylitol, are mainly added as sweeteners to processed foods.

 - Fruits, such as apple, apricot, cherry, pear, peach and watermelon